 A New Identity

-By 1916, the company had a new name, United Parcel Service, and a new logo.
-The logo showed a golden shield with the picture of an eagle holding a package in its talons.
-This was the first appearance of the shield.
-In later versions, the shield appeared without the eagle.
-Jim Casey felt a simple, single shield was the perfect symbol of strength.
+By 1916, the company had a new name: United Parcel Service.
+The first logo showed a golden shield with an eagle holding a package.
+This was the first appearance of the iconic shield.
+Over time, the shield became simpler, as founder James E. Casey believed a single shield perfectly symbolized strength.

-In 1937, the acronym UPS first appeared on the logo.
-The colors were brown and gold.
-This logo remained untouched for several decades.
+In 1937, the acronym UPS first appeared on the logo in brown and gold, colors now central to the UPS brand.

 Adding a Parcel

-In 1961, UPS asked Paul Rand to redesign the logo.
+In 1961, UPS commissioned renowned designer Paul Rand to redesign its logo.
 Rand was one of the world’s foremost graphic designers.
 He designed the logos for IBM, Westinghouse, ABC broadcasting and many others.
 He also created a new logo for Ford Motors, but Henry Ford, Jr., decided it was too modern and never used it.

 Rand’s redesign added a humorous element to the shield symbol by adding a wrapped parcel on top of the shield.
 Rand changed the colors to black and white.
 The font he used is a trademarked font called UPS Sans.